 Located in Prague’s Our Lady of Victorious Church is the famous statue, the Infant Jesus of Prague.
 The statue is believed to have been created by a monk after the infant Jesus appeared to him and the Infant Jesus of Prague was carved based on the likeness of the apparition the monk saw.
 It is believed that after the Infant Jesus of Prague was repaired in the 1600s (after being damaged in the Thirty Years War) that the statue brought prosperity and protection to Prague and its people as well as having been said to conduct miracles.

-After visiting the Infant Jesus of Prague, it’s time to head across the river to the other side of Prague, which you should do via Charles Bridge, a Prague landmark in and of itself.
+After visiting the Lennon Wall, it’s time to head across the river to the other side of Prague, which you should do via Charles Bridge, a Prague landmark in and of itself.